hayes/pothos/docs/guide/using-plugins.md

 # Using Plugins

-Using plugins with GiraphQL is fairly easy, but works a little differently than other plugin systems you may be familiar with.
+Using plugins with Pothos is fairly easy, but works a little differently than other plugin systems you may be familiar with.
 One of the most important things to note is that importing plugins may have some side effects on the Schema builder, and it is recommended to only import the plugins you are actually using.

-The reason for this is that GiraphQLs plugin system was designed to allow plugins to contribute features in a way that feels like they are built into the core API, and allow the plugins to take full advantage of the type system.
-This means that plugins can extend the core types in GiraphQL with their own properties, which happens as soon as the plugin is imported.
+The reason for this is that Pothos's plugin system was designed to allow plugins to contribute features in a way that feels like they are built into the core API, and allow the plugins to take full advantage of the type system.
+This means that plugins can extend the core types in Pothos with their own properties, which happens as soon as the plugin is imported.

 ## Setup